centreon/centreon-documentation/en/integrations/plugin-packs/procedures/operatingsystems-linux-ssh.md

 ## Configuration

-.Add a new Host and apply the Os-Linux-SSH-custom Host Template.
+Add a new Host and apply the Os-Linux-SSH-custom Host Template.
 Once the template set, you have to set values according to the chosen SSH backend.
 3 SSH backends are available to connect to the Linux server: *sshcli*, *plink* and *libssh* which are detailed below.